Topological Dynamics of Groupoid Actions: Recurrence of points

 \begin{prop} For a point $\si\in\Si$\,, consider the following five conditions: \begin{enumerate} \item[(a)] $\mathfrak O_\si\cap\mathfrak L_\si\ne\emptyset$\,,\quad (b) $\mathfrak L_\si=\overline{\mathfrak O}_\si$\,, \quad (c) $\si\in\mathfrak L_\si$\,, \item[(d)] there is a divergent net $(\xi_i)_{i\in I}\subset\Xi_{\rho(\si)}$ such that $\xi_i\bu\si\to\si$\,, \item[(e)] $\,\widetilde\Xi_\si^U$ is not relatively compact for any open neighborhood $U$ of $\si$\,. \end{enumerate} Then $(b)\Rightarrow(c)\Leftrightarrow(d)\Leftrightarrow(e)\Rightarrow(a)$\,.
 If $\,\Xi$ is open and locally compact, the five conditions are equivalent. \end{prop}

 \begin{proof} The equivalence $(c)\Leftrightarrow(d)\Leftrightarrow(e)$ is the content of Lemma \ref{labil} for $\tau=\si$.

 $(b)\Rightarrow(c)$ and $(c)\Rightarrow(a)$ are obvious.

-To show $(a)\Rightarrow(b)$ and finish the proof, assume now that $\Xi$ is open and locally compact.
+To finish the proof, assume now that $\Xi$ is open and locally compact and we will show $(a)\Rightarrow(b)$.
 We know from Proposition \ref{eusper} (ii) that $\mathfrak L_\si$ is (closed and) invariant, so if (a) holds it contains the closure of the orbit $\mathfrak O_\si$.
 But it cannot be strictly bigger, by \eqref{inflorit}. \end{proof}

 \begin{cor} If $\,\Xi$ is open and locally compact, $\Si_{\rm rec}$ is invariant. \end{cor}